Virgin Sport ASICS London 10K

-Another week, another race review.
-Or should this be a pace review?
+Another week, another race review… or maybe this one’s more of a pace review!

-Last weekend, I took part in the Virgin Sport ASICS London 10K—my first-ever running event in London, and I was beyond excited.
-This race held extra significance as I had been given the opportunity to pace once again.
-Although I had paced 10K races before, this was my first attempt at pacing for a 60-minute finish, a key milestone for many runners.
+Last weekend I headed down to the Virgin Sport ASICS London 10K.
+This was my first-ever running event in the capital and I was so excited to be there.
+This one felt extra special because I’d been given the chance to pace again.
+I’ve paced 10Ks before, but this was my very first time pacing for a 60-minute finish – a milestone for many runners, which made it feel like a real privilege.

 The Morning of the Race: Meeting the 60-Minute Pacers

-On race day, with over 10,000 runners participating and 60 minutes being a target for many, six of us were pacing for that time.
-I felt in great company alongside the other pacers, Anna, Becca, Livvy, Jarnail and Tahila.
-We arrived early to collect our official pacer kit and flags, ready to represent the #dreamteam.
-After a quick photo, we split into our designated pens for the mass warm-up.
+On race day there were over 10,000 runners taking part.
+With 60 minutes being such a popular goal, there were six of us pacing that time.
+I was in good company with the other pacers, all of us ready to help runners hit that magic sub-60.
+We arrived early to grab our official pacer kit and flags, proudly representing the #dreamteam.
+After the obligatory group photo, we split into our designated pens to join the mass warm-up and get ready to go.

 Pre-Race Strategy and Start Line Atmosphere

-Becca, Livvy, and I decided to stick together, building a bit of camaraderie with the runners around us.
-Positioned slightly further back, our goal was to help those aiming to break the 1-hour mark.
-Becca reassured the runners that we’d be finishing in just under 60 minutes, calming some last-minute jitters.
+I decided to stick with the other pacers so we could keep the group together.
+Positioned a little further back, our goal was to support everyone aiming to break the 1-hour mark.
+We reassured the runners around us that we’d be bringing them home just under 60 minutes, which helped ease a few last-minute nerves.

 The Challenges of Running in London: Tight Turns and GPS Issues